Is It Worth Starting a Cleaning Business?

-If you’re wondering how to start a cleaning business with no money, don’t worry—it’s simple and inexpensive to do.
+If you’re wondering how to start a cleaning business, don’t worry—it’s simple and inexpensive to do.

 Startup costs are low, especially if you work from home and use your personal vehicle.
 You just need to create a basic business plan, purchase a few cleaning products, and bring out your can-do attitude.

 “I started my cleaning business because I was tired of putting up with jobs that didn’t care about me.
 It seemed like a fairly easy market to get into with many avenues and plenty of money to be made.
 It is hard just like anything else in life but I can see so much potential.”